itmat/CAMPAREE/doc/resource_files.rst

 entry in the file corresponds to a single chromosome or contig.
 The sequence for each chromosome/contig is stored on a single line.
-The header line (starting with a ">" character) for each entry contains the chromosome/contig identifier and must match the chromosome/contig identifiers used in both the annotation and chromosome ploidy files.
+The header line (starting with a ">" character) for each entry contains the chromosome/contig identifier and must match the chromosome/contig identifiers used in both the :ref:`annotation <resource-annotation>` and :ref:`chromosome ploidy files <resource-ploidy>`.
 CAMPAREE can process this file if it is uncompressed or if it is gzipped.
 Gzipped files must end with the ".gz" extension to be processed correctly.

+.. _resource-annotation:

 Transcript Annotation File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^